Alogani/NimGo_multithreadingattempt/README.md

 - Be simple, concise, and resemble synchronous code.
 - Allow easy integration with synchronous code.

-To achieve this, I propose utilizing two distinct threads: one for synchronous tasks and another for asynchronous tasks, representing them as colored threads rather than functions.
-The synchronous thread, when performing I/O operations directly, will solely employ blocking code or leverage the capabilities of the asynchronous thread.
-On the other hand, the asynchronous thread will handle I/O operations through an event loop.
+To achieve this, I propose utilizing coroutines power associated with an event loop inside a single thread.
 This clear differentiation ensures that there will be no function coloring within either thread.

 This transition can be triggered using a keyword in the synchronous thread: **goAsync**.